liyanqing1987/lsfMonitor/README.md

 | V1.4.2  | (2024.03) | Support multi LSF/openlava clusters on db_path.                        |
 | V1.5    | (2024.06) | Add job memory predict/analysis tool memPredict.                       |
 |         |           | Replace export file from excel to csv file.                            |

-## Introduction
-***

-### 0. What is lsfMonitor?
-lsfMonitor is an open source software for LSF information data-collection, data-analysis and data-display.

-### 1. Python dependency
-Need python3.8.8, Anaconda3-2021.05-Linux-x86_64.sh is better.
-Install python library dependency with command

-    pip install -r requirements.txt

-### 2. Install
-Copy install package into install directory.
-Execute below command under install directory.

-    python3 install.py

-### 3. Config
-After installing the tool, come into <LSFMONITOR_INSTALL_PATH>/monitor/conf directory, then update file config.py for your own configuration.

-    db_path = ""
-    lmstat_path = ""
-    lmstat_bsub_command = ""

-"db_path" is used to save database files, default is on <LSFMONITOR_INSTALL_PATH>/db, you can re-point it into your own path.
-"lmstat_path" is used to specify lmstat path, it is for LICENSE tab.
-"lmstat_bsub_command" is used to specify LSF command for lmstat, for example, "bsub -q normal -Is".
-(It is forbidden to run lmstat on login server.)

-### 4. Sample
-Use monitor/bin/bsample sample job/queue/load/utilization data first, then bmonitor can show the job/queue/load/utilization info with saved database.
-Below is the suggested crontab setting on sampling data.

-SHELL=/bin/csh
-PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:<BSUB_PATH>
-*/5 * * * * <LSFMONITOR_INSTALL_PATH>/monitor/bin/bsample -j
-*/5 * * * * <LSFMONITOR_INSTALL_PATH>/monitor/bin/bsample -q
-*/5 * * * * <LSFMONITOR_INSTALL_PATH>/monitor/bin/bsample -l
-0 * * * * <LSFMONITOR_INSTALL_PATH>/monitor/bin/bsample -U

-More details please see ["docs/lsfMonitor_user_manual.pdf"](./docs/lsfMonitor_user_manual.pdf)